Pacific Islands Studies (PACS)

 PACS 371 Literature of the Pacific (3) Basic concepts and representative texts for the study of the literature of the Pacific, including Pacific voyagers and contemporary writings in English by Pacific Islanders.
 Pre: one ENG DL course or consent.
 (Cross-listed as ENG 371) DL

-PACS 399 Directed Research (V) Repeatable three times.
+PACS 399 Directed Research (V) Repeatable up to 12 credits.

 PACS 401 Senior Capstone (3) Capstone for Pacific Islands Studies students to engage in intensive collaborative research with a Pacific Islander community in Hawai'i, culminating in a research paper and public presentation.
 PACS majors only.
 A-F only.
 Pre: 108 and 201 and 202, and either 301 or 302.